fluent/fluentd-docs-gitbook/developer/plugin-development.md

 If you want to publish a plugin under version control, you should use `bundle gem` to create the plugin source tree and then `git init` it.
-It requires `bundler` gem in your Ruby environment.
+It requires the `bundler` gem in your Ruby environment.

 Example: